HeresJohnny5/100-days-of-code/log.md

 **Thoughts**: While today was somewhat of a struggle, it was nice to feel both challenged and accomplished completing my first module.

+## Day 53: March 13, 2018

+**Progress**: Today I completed a large chunk of W2 of edX Intro to React where I started to learn about component lifecycle.
+While things are starting to make more sense, I def. have a lot to learn. #100DaysOfCode

+**Thoughts**: Funny b/c the reason I decided to stop taking the React 16 course on Udemy and focus on the Introduction to React via edX was because of component lifecycle.
+Now that things are starting to make more sense I plan on going back to Maximillian's course, chipping away at the content while at work.
+If all goes as planned I should have W2 complete by Friday.

 ---
 ### 2018 Projects / Certifications:
 + January 2018: [**M001: MongoDB Basics**](https://drive.google.com/file/d/1nycVB8u9t5B3x0MDnqr7gU5CBdYgPc7s/view)